On nonlinear Markov processes in the sense of McKean: Abstract

 \section{Abstract}

-We study nonlinear Markov processes in the sense of McKean's seminal work \cite{McKean1-classical} and present a large new class of examples.
-Our notion of nonlinear Markov property is in McKean's spirit, but, in fact, more general in order to include examples of such processes whose one-dimensional time marginal densities solve a nonlinear parabolic PDE (more precisely, a nonlinear Fokker--Planck--Kolmogorov equation) such as Burgers' equation, the porous media equation on $\R^d$ for all $d \geq 1$, or variants of the latter with transport-type drift.
-We show that the associated nonlinear Markov process is given by path laws of weak solutions to a corresponding distribution-dependent stochastic differential equation whose coefficients depend singularly (i.e. Nemytskii-type) on its one-dimensional time marginals.
-We stress that for this the nonlinear Fokker--Planck--Kolmogorov equations do not necessarily have to be well-posed.
-In particular, we prove that the classical Barenblatt solutions to the porous media equation on $\R^d$, $d \geq 1$, are one-dimensional time marginal densities of a nonlinear Markov process.
-Moreover, we show that also for general nonlinear Markov processes, their path laws are uniquely determined by one-dimensional time marginals of suitable associated conditional path laws.
+We study nonlinear time-inhomogeneous Markov processes in the sense of McKean's seminal work \cite{McKean1-classical}.
+These are given as families of laws $\mathbb{P}_{s,\zeta}$, $s\geq 0$, on path space, where $\zeta$ runs through a set of admissible initial probability measures on $\R^d$.
+In this paper, we concentrate on the case where every $\mathbb{P}_{s,\zeta}$ is given as the path law of a solution to a McKean--Vlasov SDE, where the latter is allowed to have merely measurable coefficients, which in particular are not necessarily weakly continuous in the measure variable.
+Our main result is the identification of general and checkable conditions on such general McKean--Vlasov SDEs, which imply that the path laws of their solutions form a nonlinear Markov process.
+Our notion of nonlinear Markov property is in McKean's spirit, but more general in order to include processes whose one-dimensional time marginal densities solve a nonlinear parabolic PDE, more precisely, a nonlinear Fokker--Planck--Kolmogorov equation, such as Burgers' equation, the porous media equation and variants thereof with transport-type drift, and also the very recently studied $2D$ vorticity Navier--Stokes equation and the $p$-Laplace equation.
+In all these cases, the associated McKean--Vlasov SDEs are such that both their diffusion and drift coefficients singularly depend (i.e. Nemytskii-type) on the one-dimensional time marginals of their solutions.
+We stress that for our main result the nonlinear Fokker--Planck--Kolmogorov equations do not have to be well-posed.
+Thus, we establish a one-to-one correspondence between solution flows of a large class of nonlinear parabolic PDEs and nonlinear Markov processes.

 \textbf{Keywords:} Nonlinear Fokker--Planck--Kolmogorov equation, distribution-dependent stochastic differential equation, McKean-Vlasov SDE, nonlinear Markov process, Barenblatt solution, porous media equation, superposition principle, probabilistic representation, solution flow, flow selection, extremality \\ \textbf{2020 MSC:} Primary 60H30, 35Q84, 35K55, 60J25; Secondary 60J45, 60J60